You are currently logged-out. You can log-in or create an account to save favorites and more. more info

 @AI-Vision_v002

 Sunday, August 12th, 1990.
 Esther D. Wall.
 St. Benedict, inspiration for today's world.
-Thank you very much for those words as well to me.
-And for the film, you're going to talk on the subject here and the subject at the subject.
-I think I still don't take it in thinking for Roger that this small, but that stupid rule, written in the 6th century for men who did more literally, can have such an immediate vital relevance for all of us today, men and women, religious, and lay, struggling to work out on a personal commitment
+I think I still don't take it in favor of Roger that this small but nasty rule, repeatedly in the 6th century for men who did more of Italy, can have such an immediate vibe of relevance for all of us today, men and women, religious, and lay, struggling to work out on a personal commitment

 [01:01]

 Christ in our daily life at the beginning of the 20th century, in a highly sophisticated complex and the barbarous centuries we love today as well.
-And as we try to find some way forward to the church as it faces difficult questions, moving into a new era, a new century. this short document, knowing all that my words were, be as false and as brave, to which it's possible to come time again, to find guidance and insight, to be able to reach your board and challenge.
-I'm very much to share my own experience, as they will work. mother, four sons, oh yes, and grandson of one, two-month-old grandson as well, who touchedly, half African as in the years, was first named, period, 1884, per chance with one, second named Benedict.
+And as we try to find some way forward to the church as it faces difficult questions, moving into a new era, a new century. this short document, knowing all the nine months of work, be a source and spring, to which it's possible to come time again to find guidance and insight to the beneficial work and challenge.
+I'd rather trust to share my own experience, as they will, Wife, mother, four sons, oh yes, and grandson of one, two-month-old grandson as well, who top-sheetly, half-African as in years, was first-made, period, 1884, perchance we were, second-made, Benedict.

 [03:24]

-Then, I want to see everything we do about that most blissful environment in living with other people.
-Just as two scenes and two traditions were then done in an enasticism, the image of removal, so to speak, we splode into the text, as they must be said, not only image you are ever in a landscape, are ever in a drug.
-But while emphasizing this ability to put things together, And if there's one thing that we all know about benefits, it is that it's a life and balance moderation.
-It's also important, right, to establish that moderation and balance are not safe at the PDF time.
-Play the same.
+Knows that one has to learn to live with oneself.
+Then I want to see all people about that most blissful and wonderful living with other people.
+Just as two species and two traditions were then known in anastasis of the colonial image removal, so two species flowed into the text, as the last bits of colonial image are added in the landscape, are added in the drug.
+But while emphasizing this particular thing together, And there's one thing that we all know about benefits, which is that it's a life and balance moderation.
+It's also important, right, to start to establish that moderation and balance are not safe at the PDF time.

 [11:10]